opencv/opencv/doc/tutorials/objdetect/aruco_board_detection/aruco_board_detection.markdown

 So, this board will be composed by 5x7=35 markers.
 The ids of each of the markers are assigned, by default, in ascending order starting on 0, so they will be 0, 1, 2, ..., 34.

 After creating a grid board, we probably want to print it and use it.
-A function to generate the image of a `cv::aruco::GridBoard` is provided in `cv::aruco::GridBoard::generateImage()`:
+There are two ways to do this:
+1. By using the script `doc/patter_tools/gen_pattern.py `, see @subpage tutorial_camera_calibration_pattern.
+2. By using the function `cv::aruco::GridBoard::generateImage()`.

+The function `cv::aruco::GridBoard::generateImage()` is provided in cv::aruco::GridBoard class and can be called by using the following code:
 @snippet samples/cpp/tutorial_code/objectDetection/create_board.cpp aruco_generate_board_image

-A full working example of board creation is included in the `samples/cpp/tutorial_code/objectDetection/create_board.cpp`

 - The first parameter is the size of the output image in pixels.
 In this case 600x500 pixels.
 If this is not proportional to the board dimensions, it will be centered on the image.